metan-ucw/runltp-ng/README.md

 became more and more clear that rebooting the machine manually and disabling tests does not scale.
-It became more of a burden as we started to implement more and more kernel regression tests and it became less and less likely that the machine will outlive the actuall testrun.
+It became more of a burden as we started to implement more and more kernel regression tests and it became less and less likely that the machine will outlive the actual testrun.

 The second but still important reason for a new testrunner is to implement a continuous integration (CI) for the LTP testsuite itself.
 The LTP release